-(2) The School District's current estimate of total cost for the project, includes all cost from project inception to completion.
+(2) The School District's current estimate of total cost for the projects.
+Includes all cost from project inception to completion.

-(3) The voters of Oglethorpe County approved the imposition of a 1% sales tax to fund the above project and retire associated debt.
-Amounts expended for the project may include sales tax proceeds, state, local property taxes and/or other funds over the life of the project.
+(3) The voters of Oglethorpe County approved the imposition of a 1% sales tax to fund the above projects and retire associated debt.
+Amounts expended for these projects may include sales tax proceeds, state, local property taxes and/or other funds over the life of the projects.